 Wizz Air has subsidiaries in Abu Dhabi and the UK.
-Wizz Air Abu Dhabi was formed in December 2019 to connect Asia and the Far East into the Wizz Air map.
+Wizz Air Abu Dhabi was formed in December 2019 to connect Asia and the Far East to the Wizz Air map.

 If the flights are operated between Pakistan and Hungary, Wizz Air will be operating their fleet of Airbus A321 XLRs.
-The aircraft is designed for medium long haul flights and it will be a perfect equipment for this route.
+The aircraft is designed for medium long-haul flights and it will be the perfect equipment for this route.

 Opportunity for Wizz Air Pakistani Market

 Since not many direct flights between European countries and Pakistan, Wizz Air might have tapped the right market since the airline’s low-cost business model will allow the European tourist to travel directly to Islamabad, the capital city of Pakistan, at cheaper fares.
-The Travellers from other European countries will be able to fly Wizz Air to Pakistan on low-cost fares.
+Travelers from other European countries will be able to fly Wizz Air to Pakistan at low-cost fares.

 Read More: Rise and Demise of Shaheen Air

-A typical Pakistan passenger is mostly attracted by extra baggage allowance, hot meals, beverages, and other frills.
+A typical Pakistani passenger is mostly attracted by extra baggage allowance, hot meals, beverages, and other frills.
 These expectations have developed over time since only full-service carriers had operated between Pakistan and Europe.

-Pakistani passenger market comprises of foreign students studying in the european countries and overseas Pakistanis settled in european countries.
-From Pakistan, travelers willing to explore europe will have a cheaper option of direct flights on a low cost airline to european destinations.
+Pakistani passenger market comprises foreign students studying in European countries and overseas Pakistanis settled in European countries.
+From Pakistan, travelers willing to explore Europe will have a cheaper option of direct flights on a low-cost airline to European destinations.